nronzel/realescrape-go/README.md

 Currently has a GET endpoint that retrieves all items in the MongoDB collection.

-I will be implementing more endpoints in the coming weeks and will also put some basic authentication in just as a basic layer of security and as a way to learn how to even do so as this is my first API.
+I will be implementing more endpoints in the coming weeks and may also put some basic authentication in just as a basic layer of security and as a way to learn how to even do so as this is my first API.
+Currently the auth is not a priority.

 ## Installation